LCBC-UiO/galamm/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Here is a basic example with three items measuring an underlying latent trait.

 ``` r
 library(galamm)